stringtree/stringtree-migrate/README.md

 I'm sure we've all been there.
 The latest version of the code needs a small change to the database schema.
 The code passes all its tests on the developer machines, and maybe even on the hand-patched CI box.
-But somehow that change had not yet been made on the live system by the time the code is deployed.
+But somehow that change has not yet been made on the live system by the time the code is deployed.

 Result: _everyone is upset_ :(